No. 1 Georgia holds off South Carolina

 A 10-yard scoring pass from Fromm to Javon Wims -- which was confirmed after a review -- put Georgia back up by seven, making the score 14-7, which it remained going into the half.
 The Bulldogs outgained the Gamecocks 250-150 in offensive yards.

+“They brought what I expected,” Michel said.
+“Those guys came out and they played some good football.
+We know we’re not invincible.
+We’ve got gotta keep chopping.”

 NOTES: Georgia WR Terry Godwin’s first-quarter fumble at the South Carolina 4 yard-line broke a string of 31 straight successful red zone trips for the Bulldogs. ...
 Saturday’s loss leaves South Carolina two wins shy of 600 in the program’s history. ...
-With the win, Georgia goes to 9-0 on the year for the first time since 1982.
+The 100-yard game was the 22nd of Chubb’s career.